 - 2. After layout of stand parts, take the bottom shelf and turn upside down on floor.
 Small front flange should be pointing upward. - 3.
-Place one shelf stiffener against front flange of shelf as shown.

-4. Place the under support on the shelf.
-Locate two (2) 1/4-20 x 1/2 truss head bolts, lockwashers and hex nuts from loose parts bag #495.
-Attach the supports to the shelf in holes as illustrated and tighten nuts with 7/16" wrench or socket.

-5. Assemble the under support to the lower shelf with four (4) 1/4-20 x 1/2 truss head bolts, lockwashers and hex nuts.
-Tighten securely with 7/16" wrench or socket.
+Place one shelf stiffener against front flange of shelf as shown. - 4.
+Place the under support on the shelf.
+Locate two (2) 1/4-20 x 1/2 truss head bolts, lockwashers and hex nuts from loose parts bag #564.
+Attach the supports to the shelf in holes as illustrated and tighten nuts with 7/16" wrench or socket. - Locate lower support and assemble lower support, shelf and under shelf support with four (4) 1/4-20 x1/2 truss head bolts, lockwashers, and hex nuts.